 - USDA hardiness zone: 10-12, not frost hardy.

 - Humidity: Prefers high humidity, 60% more.
 But it can tolerate a moderate level.
 For very low humidity, mist your plants, move them to humid rooms, use a pebble tray, or buy a humidifier.
+We use LEVOIT Humidifiers Top Fill, 6 Liter, Cool Mist as so far, we are happy with it.

 - Temperature: Ideal temperature is 65-85°F (81-29°C).
 Avoid temperatures below 50°F, cold drafts, and near heat sources.